t-w/t-w.github.io/_posts/2016-09-08-gdb_shared_lib.markdown

 ---
 layout: post
-title: "Debugging inside shared libraries with GNU debugger (gdb)"
+title: "Debugging inside common shared libraries with GNU debugger (gdb)"
 date: 2016-09-08
 categories: debugging shared libraries gdb
 tags: debugging shared libraries gdb
 ---
-Since there seems to be no post with a reasonably condensed info on this topic (in kind of solution based format, not complete-and-hard-to-find-detail-you-need documentation) I thought gathering these misc. pieces might be useful.
+There seems to be no post with reasonably condensed information on this topic (in a solution/howto format, not complete-and-hard-to-find-details-you-need documentation), so I thought gathering these misc. pieces might be useful.

 To debug execution of your program _inside_ a shared library you need a bit more than just compiling it with `-g`.
 Let's see a simple case - a program using a call to a function from `SDL2_mixer`, as an example.

 Initially requesting step-into results in step-over: